Martinyiminghan/Chinese_Address_Cleanup/README.md

 # Luckin Coffee Location Data Cleansing for SAP

 ## Overview
-This repository contains a data processing pipeline that cleans, standardizes, and geocodes Luckin Coffee store locations across China.
-The script takes raw, manually-entered location data and transforms it into a structured format suitable for SAP Customer Master Data (Business Partner) integration.
+This repository contains a data processing pipeline that cleans, standardizes, and geocodes across China.
+This is intended for SAP S4/HANA Upgrade mass processing of customer addresses.
+The script takes sample data from Kaggle for Luckin Coffee store locations and transforms it into a structured format suitable for SAP Customer Master Data (Business Partner, including Coordinates) integration.

 The core logic and workflow are demonstrated in `01_Location_Correction.md`.
+The creation of address in Pinyin are demonstrated in `02_Generate_Pinyin_Output`.

 ## Features
 - **Automated Data Retrieval**: Downloads the "5700 Luckin Coffee Stores Across China" dataset directly from Kaggle.